BeAPI/beapi-maintenance-mode/README.md

 <a href="https://beapi.fr">![Be API Github Banner](.wordpress.org/banner-github.png)</a>

-# BEAPI - Maintenance Mode
+# Be API - Maintenance Mode

 This simple and lightweight WordPress maintenance plugin puts your WordPress site into maintenance mode.
 The *major advantage* compared to existing plugins, is that there is no options, it is *ready to use*!